onur-zengin/aws-ec2-linux-docker/README.md

     http://[HOST_IP_ADDRESS]/graf
 ```

-* Both Prometheus & Grafana will be installed with the default admin password: `admin`.
-See procedure #3.4 below to change it.
+* Grafana will be installed with the default admin password: `admin`.
+You may use the Grafana web interface or procedure #3.4 below to change it.

-* If / when you also complete procedure #3.3 (optional), then the web server will redirect connection attempts to secure (HTTPS) URLs instead.
+* If / when you also complete procedure #3.2 (optional), then the proxy server will redirect connection attempts to secure (HTTPS) URLs instead.

 ## 3. UPDATING DEPLOYMENT